 There are also some cases when glaucoma can develop due to other conditions.
 Secondary glaucoma can often be associated with eye surgery, cataracts, eye injuries, or tumors.
 There is also neovascular glaucoma, which can be linked to diabetes.

 There is no cure for glaucoma.
 In fact, the only way to preserve your vision if you do have this condition is to diagnose the issue early on.
 There are medications and surgery that can stop further vision loss and help preserve existing vision.

-Seniors who start to turn their head to the side in order to see in their peripherals may be dealing with the early stages of glaucoma.
+Seniors who start to turn their heads to the side to see in their peripherals may be dealing with the early stages of glaucoma.
 Even a symptom as small as this needs to be checked by a professional immediately.

 There are more than 120,000 Americans who are completely blind from Glaucoma, and African Americans are up to 8 times as likely to suffer from glaucoma-related blindness than Caucasians.
-Seniors, those with diabetes and those who are severely nearsighted are also at a higher risk of developing glaucoma-related blindness.
-While these groups are more likely to develop the disease, every is till at risk for glaucoma.
+Seniors, those with diabetes and those who are severely nearsighted, are also at a higher risk of developing glaucoma-related blindness.
+While these groups are more likely to develop the disease, all aging adults are at risk for glaucoma.